 Find more about the monastery’s history and contact details here.

-15. Stay at Plakias Village
+Stay at Plakias Village

 Plakias village is one of the most popular resorts in Rethymno, built on the south facing the Libyan Sea.
 Plakias is a must-visit place in Rethymno Crete, even for a day tour.
 It is built inside a protected bay surrounded by mountains and the nearby river Kotsyfos.
 The village is touristically advanced with a large variety of hotels, taverns, and bars.
-A beautiful seafront hotel in Plakias that I recommend is Aelia Seascape Apartments.

 Dive into Schinaria Beach

-Schinaria has a sandy beach with mostly a rich of biodiversity rocky seabed.
-Two streams flow into the beach, forming a small wetland with reeds that are fascinating to explore!
-The beach has also a restaurant and a diving school.
+Located 8 km southeast of Plakias, Schinaria is a magical beach renowned for its sandy shores and rich biodiversity in the rocky seabed.
+Two streams flow into the beach, creating a small wetland area with fascinating reeds to explore.
+You can also enjoy amenities like a restaurant and a diving school.

-16. Dive in Kalypso Beach or Pirate Fjord
+Kalypso Beach or Pirate Fjord

 South of Plakias, is the unique Kalypso beach, a narrow piece of the sea surrounded by massive steep rocks.
 The bay ends in a small, sandy beach where the pirates used to take refuge during the Byzantine times.